oracle-livelabs/apex/apex-professional-hol13/introduction.md

 # Introduction

 ## **What is APEX?**
 Oracle APEX is a feature of Oracle Database, including the Autonomous Data Warehouse (ADW) and Autonomous Transaction Processing (ATP), Autonomous JSON Database (JSON) and APEX Application Development (APEX) services.
-Oracle APEX is a low-code development environment with various features and tools, where you can create an application fast.
-In the future, rather than emailing spreadsheets around to gather information, you will know how to easily create an app in minutes using APEX and email the URL instead.
+Oracle APEX is a low-code development environment with various features and tools where you can create an application fast.
+In the future, rather than emailing spreadsheets to gather information, you will know how to easily create an app in minutes using APEX and email the URL instead.
 The result will be a secure, scalable, multi-user app that provides a single source-of-truth for your data!

+### Recap
+In the last hands-on lab, you practised how to create and customize a form and link it to the report.

-In this lab, you will learn how to make some pages publicly accessible.
+In this lab, you will learn how to implement search configurations and make some pages publicly accessible using the navigation bar list.

 Estimated Time: 15 minutes